Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 ### <mark style="background: #BABD00;">Conclusion</mark>

-Basically, there are two types of protocols: Stateless and Stateful Each type has its benefits and pitfalls that qualify it for use in some contexts and not others.
-Since these protocols do not retain session specific details, the simplicity in design of servers and the management of resources is well adopted especially in application that do not necessarily require session information of clients.
-On the other hand, stateful protocols possess better interactivity by maintaining session information that is advantageous for those applications that require session continuity and reliability.
+There are two types of protocols: <mark style="background: #BABD00;">Stateless</mark> and <mark style="background: #BABD00;">Stateful</mark>.
+Each type has its benefits and pitfalls that qualify it for use in some contexts and not others.

+Since <mark style="background: #BABD00;">stateless</mark> protocols do not retain session specific details, the simplicity in design of servers and the management of resources is well adopted, especially in applications that do not necessarily require session information of clients.

+On the other hand, <mark style="background: #BABD00;">stateful</mark> protocols possess better interactivity by maintaining session information that is advantageous for those applications that require session continuity and reliability.
 By elucidating these differences, one is better placed to determine the right protocol for budgeting purposes and in meeting the profound demands of the business’s specific network.

 ### <mark style="background: #BABD00;">Difference Between Stateless and Stateful Protocol – FAQs</mark>

 <mark style="background: #BABD00;">What is the key benefit of using stateless protocols?</mark>
-The main advantage concerning the employment of stateless protocols can be recognized in its relative simplicity and the fairly low demands put on the resources necessary.
-Since the session information is not required to be stored on the server, it also means that the design is eased and the server load is less.
+- The main advantage concerning the employment of stateless protocols can be recognised in its relative simplicity and the fairly low demands put on the necessary resources.
+- Since the session information is not required to be stored on the server, it also means that the design is easier and the server load is less.

 <mark style="background: #BABD00;">How do stateful protocols enhance client-server communication?</mark>
-Stateful protocols improve the engagement between devices because it holds information regarding the connection between the engaging requests which in turn makes the engagement to be much more continuous and reliable as compared to stateless.
-For cases where it is necessary to monitor particular active sessions, this is quite helpful.
+- Stateful protocols improve the engagement between devices because it holds information regarding the connection between the engaging requests which in turn makes the engagement to be much more continuous and reliable as compared to stateless.
+- For cases where it is necessary to monitor particular active sessions, this is quite helpful.

 <mark style="background: #BABD00;">Can you give an example of when to use a stateless protocol?</mark>
-Connectionless protocols are appropriate for HTTP for web browsing where every request from the client does not depend on the other as the connection will not be persistent.
-As a result, it should be okay for mainly, low-risk/low-value, operational type activities.
+- Connectionless protocols are appropriate for HTTP for web browsing where every request from the client does not depend on the other as the connection will not be persistent.
+- As a result, it should be okay for mainly, low-risk/low-value, operational type activities.

 <mark style="background: #BABD00;">Can you give an example of when to use a stateless protocol?</mark>
-Reliable protocols are ideal in any system where the context of the session must be constantly kept and used such in the case of FTP or Telnet where the two entities must talk to each other in a one-to-one fashion.
+- Reliable protocols are ideal in any system where the context of the session must be constantly kept and used such in the case of FTP or Telnet where the two entities must talk to each other in a one-to-one fashion.

 # <mark style="background: #BABD00;">Why use serverless computing? | Pros and cons of serverless</mark>